-Surface contamination means that radioactive material has been deposited on surfaces (such as walls, floors).
-It may be loosely deposited, much like ordinary dust, or it may be quite firmly fixed by chemical reaction.
-This distinction is important, and we classify surface contamination on the basis of how easily it can be removed:
+Surface contamination means that radioactive material has been deposited on surfaces (such as walls and floors).
+It may be loosely deposited, much like ordinary dust, or firmly fixed by a chemical reaction.
+This distinction is important, and we classify surface contamination based on how easily it can be removed:

 - Free Contamination.
 In the case of free contamination (or loose contamination), the radioactive material can be spread.
 This is surface contamination that can easily be removed with simple decontamination methods.
 For example, if dust particles containing various radioisotopes land on the person’s skin or garments, we can clean it up or remove clothes.
-Once a person has been decontaminated, all of the particulate radioactivity sources are eliminated, and the individual is no longer contaminated.
-Free contamination is also a more serious hazard than fixed contamination, because dust particles can become airborne and they can be easily ingested.
-This leads to an internal exposure by radioactive contaminants.
-Although almost all contaminants are beta radioactive with accompanying gamma emission, but there is also the possibility of alpha contamination in any nuclear fuel handling areas.
+Once a person has decontaminated, all particulate radioactivity sources are eliminated, and the individual is no longer contaminated.
+Free contamination is also a more serious hazard than fixed contamination because dust particles can become airborne and easily ingested, and this leads to internal exposure to radioactive contaminants.
+Although almost all contaminants are beta radioactive with accompanying gamma emission, there is also the possibility of alpha contamination in any nuclear fuel handling areas.

 Calculation of Shielded Dose Rate in Sieverts from Contaminated Surface

-Assume a surface, which is contamined by 1.0 Ci of 137Cs.
-Assume that this contaminant can be aproximated by the point isotropic source which contains 1.0 Ci of 137Cs, which has a half-life of 30.2 years.
+Assume a surface that is contaminated by 1.0 Ci of 137Cs.
+Assume that this contaminant can be approximated by the point isotropic source, which contains 1.0 Ci of 137Cs, and has a half-life of 30.2 years.
 Note that the relationship between half-life and the amount of a radionuclide required to give an activity of one curie is shown below.
 This amount of material can be calculated using λ, which is the decay constant of certain nuclide:

 About 94.6 percent decays by beta emission to a metastable nuclear isomer of barium: barium-137m.
 The main photon peak of Ba-137m is 662 keV.
 For this calculation, assume that all decays go through this channel.